 θ: The angle between the y-axis and vertical direction

 The changes of an SVM acceleration and an SVM angular velocity during a fall are shown in Figure 12.3.
-When a person stands still or sits still, an SMV acceleration and an SMV angular velocity is 1 g and 0 deg/s, respectively.
-When the person falls, an SMV acceleration and an SVM angular velocity change dramatically.
+When a person stands still or sits still, an SVM acceleration and an SVM angular velocity is 1 g and 0 deg/s, respectively.
+When the person falls, an SVM acceleration and an SVM angular velocity change dramatically.